Published on April 11th, 2011 | by Joshua Philipp80

 My Kindle started working right after that.
 The light actually turned on while I was still holding the power switch.

 It’s an odd problem.
 It seems to start working again on its own if you leave it be for a few days, but it’s still rather inconvenient.
-If anyone finds a better method please share.
+If anyone finds a better method please share in the comments below.

 [Image courtesy of Amazon]